android-ui-testing/Cookbook/docs/content/practices/state_clearing.md

     Despite the fact that it does the job, this solution looks overcomplicated:

     1. We need to install +2 different apk to each emulator
-    2. We delegate this job to the device instead of host machine.
+    2. We delegate this job to the device instead of the host machine.
     <br/>Devices are less reliable than host pc

 ##### Other solutions